 The authenticity of our gelato hails from our origins in Italy.
 Passion, imagination, dedication and determination led to Rivareno opening its first gelato strore in Milan, Italy in 2005 with the aim of offering high quality, fresh and real authentic Italian gelato.
 As a result our authenticity as an Italian product of ultra-high quality is guaranteed.

 Every flavour at Rivareno, before being presented to our customers, must pass one simple test: blindfolded, with no prior knowledge, one should be able to pick the flavour immediately.

 The traditional and the best way to store high quality gelato

 At Rivareno Gelato, we use the traditional Italian way of storing the gelato.
 Gelato is stored in ‘pozzetti’ – stainless steel cylindrical containers deep inside the counter and covered with lids.

 Although you cannot see the gelato, there are many advantages to using pozzetti.
 Gelato is at its best the moment it comes out of the gelato machine.
 After this point the gelato slowly oxidises and begins to lose flavour and freshness.
-The pozzetti are critical for the preservation of gelato, keeping it in the best possible state, maximising freshness and taste without the need for preservatives.
+The pozzetti are critical for the preservation of gelato, keeping it in the best possible state, maximising freshness and taste without the need for any artificial preservatives.
 This is particularly important since we use such high quality ingredients.